-No litigation in 2018.
+A new litigation occurred in 2019 with a former employee for kCHF 40.
 The 2017 litigation corresponds to a final claim with a supplier for kCHF 110 that has been paid during 2018.

 A restructuring provision amounting to kCHF 161 has been booked in 2017 in Leclanché BVBA in relation to the transfer of the Material Handling Equipment (MHE) business and R&D system department from Belgium to Switzerland.
 The provision has been used during 2018.